nim-lang/Nim/doc/tut2.rst

 .. code-block:: nim
   type
-    Node = ref NodeObj # a traced reference to a NodeObj NodeObj = object
-      le, ri: Node     # left and right subtrees
+    Node = ref object  # a reference to an object with the following field: le, ri: Node     # left and right subtrees
       sym: ref Sym     # leaves contain a reference to a Sym

     Sym = object       # a symbol
       name: string     # the symbol's name
       line: int        # the line the symbol was declared in
       code: Node       # the symbol's abstract syntax tree

 Type conversions